 In China, the PLA is subordinate to the Communist Party, not to the government.
 There is a Ministry of National Defence, but this institution primarily manages domestic and international communication for the military, rather than controlling the PLA.

 Guo fell victim to the widening investigations into corruption in the PLA in July 2015, as the net which had ensnared numerous of his subordinates, key figures from his political circles, and family members, finally caught up with him.
-He was expelled from the Communist Party, handed over to military investigators, and charged with large-scale corruption offences.
+He was expelled from the Communist Party, handed over to military investigators, and charged with large-scale corruption offenses.
 In July 2016, he was convicted in a closed trial, and sentenced to life imprisonment.
 He is said to have received bribes of USD 12.3 million in return for promotions, although this is likely only the tip of the iceberg.

 Guo’s conviction followed the 2014 arrest and expulsion from the party of another former vice-chair of the CMC, the slightly younger Xu Caihou.
-He died of bladder cancer in March 2015 before he could be convicted.
+Xu died of bladder cancer in March 2015 before he could be convicted.
 Guo is the highest ranking military officer to be thus purged and charged with corruption in the history of the PLA, and Xu was likewise the most senior before him.

 But it was far from the only one, and indeed the probe found corruption in every department and area of PLA activity.
 Two other departments especially subject to corruption were the General Logistics Department (GLD), responsible for PLA finances, construction, fuel, health, and real estate, and the General Armaments Department (GAD), responsible for procurement.
 Embezzlement, abuse of expenses, taking bribes for contracts, and illegal sale and resale of real estate and property, are some of the varied forms corruption takes, according to a report in the PLA Daily, the PLA’s official newspaper.